jamdominguez/Unity-Examples_and_CheatSheet/README.md

-Translate | Transform function to translate the object to another position AddForce | RigidBody2D function to apply a force to the object LoadScene | SceneManager function to load a scene by name
+Translate | Transform function to translate the object to another position AddForce | RigidBody2D function to apply a force to the object LoadScene | SceneManager function to load a scene by name Raycast | Physics2D function used to check if some physic object above current object throwing a ray from a position, to a direction, with length
+OnTriggerEnter2D | Function is executed when a collider enter in another one OnTriggerExit2D | Function is executed when a collider exit of another one

 ## 6.3.
 Hot Keys